businesscritical/dishy/README.md

 ### Prerequisites

-Only the world's most longingly-created terminals will support dishy in its mission.
+Only the world's most lovingly-created terminals will support dishy in its mission.
 Make sure you have iTerm2's beta installed.
 Use [brew](http://brew.sh/) (`brew cask install caskroom/versions/iterm2-beta`) or get it straight from [the source](https://www.iterm2.com/downloads.html).

 ### The Real Deal